Last Updated on October 6, 2023 by Samantha Harris

 If this happens, dab the injured claw into cornstarch to staunch the bleeding.
 Alternatively, apply 5% hydrogen peroxide to the wound to control the bleeding and prevent bacterial infection.

-While trimming overgrown nails is important, the procedure can be uncomfortable for a tortoise.
-You can minimize the need for trimming by providing the right conditions.
+While trimming overgrown nails is essential, the procedure can be uncomfortable for a tortoise.
+You can minimize the need for cutting by providing the right conditions.

 Here are ways to keep a tortoise’s claws short to prevent the need for clipping: